conda-forge/conda-smithy/LINTER.md

 #### Message template

-> If {language} is a host requirement, it should be a run requirement.
+> If ${language} is a host requirement, it should be a run requirement.

 <a id='R-024'></a>